RamVasuthevan/Personal-Website/README.md

 ### TODO:

 1. Think about how to archive articles
-2. Make devcontainer loadtime faster
-3. Make Pretty
+2. Make Pretty
-4. Start vendoring dependencies
+3. Start vendoring dependencies